dilendrauikey8/TwoPassAssembler/readme.md

          $ g++ index.cpp
      ```

-2. Run the executable file assembler.exe using the following command.
+2. Run the executable file a.out using the following command.
    ```
     $ ./a.out <INPUT_FILE> <OUTPUT_FILE> <LISTING_FILE>
     $ ./a.out input.txt output.txt listing.txt